WHAT IS ULCERATIVE COLITIS?

 What Causes Ulcerative Colitis?

-While there isn’t a single known cause of UC, research suggests that genetics, the environment, or an overactive immune system contribute to it.
+While there isn’t a single known cause of UC, research suggests that genetics, the environment, or an overactive immune system contributes to it.
 If you have UC, you’re not alone; it affects around 5 million people worldwide.

 Uncontrolled UC Inflammation Can Cause Colon Lining Damage

 Inflammation is your immune system’s defensive response to injuries, bacteria, and viruses—anything your immune system thinks may harm you.
-When you have UC, an overactive immune system can cause excess inflammation.
+When you have UC, an overactive immune system can cause chronic inflammation.
 Too much inflammation can lead to colon lining damage and UC symptoms.

 In the long term, uncontrolled inflammation of the colon lining can increase the chance of developing serious health risks, including the risk of colon cancer.